-The OU Alumni Mentoring Network is comprised of over 180 alumni and employers representing diverse career fields, who have offered to share their career experiences with students.
-It is available exclusively to students who have activated their HIREsooner account and have completed the Alumni Mentoring Network training.
+The OU Alumni Mentor Network is comprised of over 180 alumni and employers representing diverse career fields, who have offered to share their career experiences with students.
+It is available exclusively to students who have activated their HIREsooner account.

 NETWORKING WITHIN THE ALUMNI MENTOR NETWORK

 Networking can be defined as making contacts, creating alliances, building support groups and befriending other people with similar professional interests.
 This process is important to your professional development and can ultimately land you a job.
 Research has shown that 54% of people obtained their job by networking.